These actions are team related and should be completed prior to the program start dates as well as during the campaign.

 Flight of the Monarch Day is a nationwide event to recognize the iconic monarch butterfly.
 Join the network of communities across Canada and be part of the movement to protect and raise awareness for the monarch butterfly.
 Upload a photo of your event.

-Start an Employee Food Garden** (500 points)
+Start an Employee Food Garden** (500 points per garden)

 Give your employees an opportunity to plant, maintain, and harvest from a company garden.
 Company gardens enhance sustainability, improve employee health and wellness, attract and retain high-quality candidates, give back to the local community, and garner positive press.